Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 The *Switch case action* core action is used to compare the input value with up to 6 criteria and output this value via a different branch for each case.
 Additionally, this core action enables to output the input value via a separate branch if the input value does not match any of the specified cases or to output the input value without any comparison by a separate branch.
 The data runs via the *in* input port into the workflow action and can be output via each connected output port.
 If the *origin* output port is connected, the input value is always output via this port without any further action.
 Additionally, if one or several of the *case1* to *case6* output ports are connected, the input value is compared with the criterion specified in the respective case and output via the output port of the case where the criterion matches the input value.
 If no criterion of the cases matches the input value, the input value is output via the *default* output port, or, if the *default* output port is not connected, the action fails.
 The criteria to be compared with are defined in the configuration.
-Further, you can configure to stop the comparison after a match.
+Further, you can set the comparison to be stopped after a match.

 [comment]: <> (Wird der default value nur ausgegeben, wenn auch der origin port nicht verbunden ist?)